-''' requests.request (method, url, kwargs)

-Constructs and sends a Request. '''
+requests.request(method, url, \\kwargs) Constructs and sends a Request.

-- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json data to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'name': file-like-objects (or {'name': ('filename', fileobj)}) for multipart encoding upload. - auth (optional) Auth tuple to enable Basic/Digest/Custom HTTP Auth. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow\redirects (bool) (optional) Boolean.
-Set to True if POST/PUT/DELETE redirect following is allowed. - proxies (optional) Dictionary mapping protocol to the URL of the proxy.
+- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json data to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'name': file-like-objects (or {'name': file-tuple}) for multipart encoding upload. file-tuple can be a 2-tuple ('filename', fileobj), 3-tuple ('filename', fileobj, 'content\type') or a 4-tuple ('filename', fileobj, 'content\type', custom\headers), where 'content-type' is a string defining the content type of the given file and custom\headers a dict-like object containing additional headers to add for the file. - auth (optional) Auth tuple to enable Basic/Digest/Custom HTTP Auth. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple.

-- verify (optional) if True, the SSL cert will be verified.
-A CA\BUNDLE path can also be provided. - stream (optional) if False, the response content will be immediately downloaded. - cert (optional) if String, path to ssl client cert file (.pem).
+- allow\redirects (bool) (optional) Boolean.
+Set to True if POST/PUT/DELETE redirect following is allowed. - proxies (optional) Dictionary mapping protocol to the URL of the proxy. - verify (optional) whether the SSL cert will be verified.
+A CA\BUNDLE path can also be provided.
+Defaults to True. - stream (optional) if False, the response content will be immediately downloaded. - cert (optional) if String, path to ssl client cert file (.pem).
 If Tuple, ('cert', 'key') pair.